swaptacular/swpt-k8s-config/README.md

 there are already sub-directories named `example` -- use them as a template.
 Pay close attention to the comments in the various `kustomization.yaml` files, and adapt these files according to your needs.
+Note that in several files you will have to change the references to `clusters/example`, `infrastructure/example`, and `apps/example`, so that they instead refer to your chosen cluster name.
 Also, note that the `secrets/` sub-directories contain encrypted secrets, which you can not use directly, but should generate yourself.
 Another very important directory is the `node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`, `apps/dev/swpt-creditors/node-data/`, and `apps/dev/swpt-accounts/node-data/`).
 This sub-directory contains information about the Swaptacular node, and its peers.
 The